 Yet when we think of the words China and power, the images we typically have of is still China the economic powerhouse, or Asian Dragon, its military might, communist government, and quite unfortunately its ‘reputation’ with press, religious, and artistic freedom.

 We’re aware that China has a vast history with traditional music, but we don’t take much notice of the strong growth of its pop industry—primed to take over Hong Kong, Taiwan, and the entire Pacific region.
 Either you’re a big fan already or you know nothing about Chinese pop.

 A black Chinese dragon encircles Zhongnanhai, the house of government in Beijing.
 Is it a threat or a beast complicit to dreams of the nation?

 Chinese hip hop, in turn, is prime to become China’s cultural black Asian Dragon, one that its ministers did not groom, a fire breathing hot-headed thing with two gold chains dangling from its neck, that makes China look incredibly cool and dangerously spicy but must be kept under a leash lest it rears its ugly head toward its authoritarian government’s vision of “the Chinese dream”.

 The rappers from Rap Of China are privately owned startups, not state sponsored initiatives.
+Well, not yet.
 After Ai Wei Wei and Cui Jian, the government house in Beijing is no stranger to Chinese artists attempting to use contemporary art or rock music to openly criticise its policies.
-But the social or political upheaval is not the threat coming from modern rappers in China.
+But social or political upheaval is not the threat coming from modern rappers in China.